aarnold45/Project--1/README.md

 the entire deployment pictured above.
 Alternatively, select portions of the YML file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file.

-•_ELK install
+-ELK install
-•_Metricbeat playbook
+-Metricbeat playbook
-•_Filebeat playbook
+-Filebeat playbook

 This document contains the following details:
 - Description of the Topology